umigv/goat_description/README.md

 ## Synopsis

-`urdf_goat` contains the URDF and supporting files to describe our robot, GOAT.
+`goat_description` contains the URDF and supporting files to describe our robot, GOAT.

 ## Motivation